*Note: This article was originally written in 2012 and is the second entry from the original Epik Fails blog series.

 By 1645 it was not uncommon for a group of heavily armed men to ride into a random town and whether they were protestant or catholic there would be blood regardless.
 Like I said, this war didn’t go so well for the villagers of said nations.
 Now if you think it’s difficult to keep track of all whose on which side just from reading about it, just try and imagine what it’d be like up in that hell hole.
 You just start stabbing everything in sight and hope you didn’t just shank your friendly neighborhood veterinarian.

 Suffice it to say, when 1648 finally rolled around the monarchs of Europe collectively threw in the towel, and called it a day, after a death toll of 11 million.
 So um, yeah.
-Moral of the story: Don’t start a war over spilt shit? …or maybe next time we don’t try to prove our religion is better by trying to kill the person who disagrees with us, or something along those lines…
+Moral of the story: Don’t start a war over pointless crap? …or maybe next time we don’t try to prove our religion is better by trying to kill the person who disagrees with us, or something along those lines… IDK

 The Thirty Years War – A Recipe for Disaster (One part Epic, Three parts FAIL):